JacobShughrue/Job_Site_Web_Scraping/README.md

 ### Objective:
 **Use the Selenium library in Python to web scrape [American Express' open job postings](https://aexp.eightfold.ai/careers?intlink=us-amex-career-en-us-home-findalljobs)**

-### File Glossary
-**1. export_current_job_postings.xlsx** - This document shows the final results of the processed data frame.
-[The file has been uploaded to Google Sheets here](https://docs.google.com/spreadsheets/d/1HljzjnqWC5c-imBxmA5Fb-VG9ZW3g45FBBAyX-RVwZo/edit?usp=sharing)

-**2. amex_job_listing_web_scrape.py** - Python script that will open Google Chrome, scrape the the designated site, process, and transform the results

-**3. requirementst.txt** - a list of packages needed for this project

 ### My Steps
 **1.** At the begining of this project I tried to use the library Beautiful Soup to scrape Amex's job site but I realized that the page is loaded with dynamic JavaScript and additional html code is added as a user scrolls down the page... this sent me back to the drawing board.